overstory/ml-monitoring-plugin/README.md

 Features
 -

+-  Built on the [Cement Framework](http://builtoncement.com) for command line tools.
--  Easy to install as pip or rpm
+-  Easy to install as pip or rpm.
--  Configurable selection of metrics to retrieve
+-  Configurable selection of metrics to retrieve.
 -  Retrieve summary metrics on local cluster, hosts, servers & forests.
 -  Retrieve detail metrics on databases, forests, hosts, groups & servers.
--  Default dashboard on New Relic, focusing on Speed, IO, Locks and Storage
+-  Default dashboard on New Relic, focusing on Speed, IO, Locks and Storage.

 Requirements
 -